• Skip to primary navigation

 Also known as dermatophytosis, ringworm is a fungal infection.

-• Symptoms: broken or thinning hairs, scaly patches, redness, or crusty lesions.
+• Symptoms: Dermatophytosis can cause broken or thinning hairs, scaly patches, redness, or crusty lesions.
 Carriers may show no symptoms.

-• Causes: dermatophytes enter through skin compromised by a cut or abrasion and can be spread through contact with an infected animal or object.
+• Causes: Dermatophytes enter through skin compromised by a cut or abrasion and can spread through contact with an infected animal or object.
 Kittens or cats with weakened immune systems are at higher risk.
-Outdoor cats, particularly in humid climates, are also more susceptible, as well as long-haired cats, especially Persians.
+Outdoor cats, particularly in humid climates, and long-haired cats, especially Persians, are also more susceptible.

-• Treatment: topical or oral antifungal medications, as well as cleaning the environment to kill the fungus.
+• Treatment: Topical or oral antifungal medications can treat ringworm, as well as cleaning the environment to kill the fungus.

-• Additional info: ringworm is not caused by a worm.
+• Additional info: A worm does not cause ringworm.
 Due to cat fur, the infection does not necessarily have a ring appearance.
 Your vet diagnoses ringworm using a specific skin brushing technique to monitor samples over several days.
-Though rare, ringworm is severe if left untreated.
+Though rare, ringworm is severe without treatment.

 Cat Erythema